 The covered person shall fully cooperate with the Plan's efforts to recover its Benefits paid.
-It is the duty of the covered person to notify the Plan within 30 days of the date when any notice is given to any party, including an insurance company or attorney, of the covered person's intention to pursue or investigate a claim to recover damages or obtain compensation due to Injury, illness, or condition sustained by the covered person and as soon as reasonably practicable, but in any event within five days, of learning of any settlement offer, judgment award, or decision regarding such compensation.
-The covered person and their agents shall provide all information requested by the Plan, the Claims Administrator or its representative including, but not limited to, completing, signing and submitting any applications or other forms or statements as the Plan, the Claims Administrator or its representative including.
+It is the duty of the covered person to notify the Plan within 30 days of the date when any notice is given to any party, including an insurance company or attorney, of the covered person's intention to pursue or investigate a claim to recover damages or obtain compensation due to Injury, illness, or condition sustained by the covered person and as soon as reasonably practicable, but in any event within five (5) days, after learning of any settlement offer, judgment award, or decision regarding such compensation.
+The covered person and their agents shall provide all information requested by the Plan, the Claims Administrator, or their respective representatives, including, but not limited to, completing, signing, and submitting any applications or other forms or statements as the Plan, the Claims Administrator, or their respective representatives may reasonably request and providing all documents related to or filed in personal injury litigation.
 Failure to provide this information may result in the institution of court proceedings against the covered person.
 The covered person shall make any court appearances reasonably requested by the Plan.

-The covered person will provide the Plan, the Claims Administrator, or its representative notice of any recovery the covered person or their agent obtains prior to their receipt of such recovery or, if the covered person or their agent did not learn of the recovery prior to such receipt, within five days after the recovery.
+The covered person will provide the Plan, the Claims Administrator, or their respective representatives notice of any recovery the covered person or their agent obtains prior to their receipt of such recovery or, if the covered person or their agent did not learn of the recovery prior to such receipt, within five (5) days after the recovery.
 The covered person will refrain from any disbursement of settlement proceeds or any other recovery prior to fully satisfying the Plan's subrogation and reimbursement interest.